KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ---

-### 4.61 Theon, the One, and the Conditional Ascent — Multiplicity Within Unity
+### 4.61 Theon, the One, and the Conditional Acclivity — Multiplicity Within Unity

 * **Theon** is pure awareness —
     the first centropic hypostasis,